The wounds are still fresh. It’s still hard to fathom that the 4 time World Champion Italy will be missing out on Russia 2018

 Atalanta in Serie A have one of the best youth academies and youth coaching in Europe and have provided excellent young talent to several Serie A teams the majority of which are Italian.
 Players like Mattia Caldara, Leonardo Spinazzola, Andrea Conti and Roberto Gagliardini have graduated from Atalanta’s system.
 As good a story as that is one team cannot provide all of the peninsula’s young talent.
 There need to be 3 or 4 Atalantas in addition to the big clubs like Juventus, Inter and Milan stepping and bringing players up on their own.
 These clubs haven’t produced home grown stars in years and would rather invest in foreign players over the mountain of cheap talent right beneath their noses.
 Italian clubs must scour the peninsula and invest in scouting.
 Southern Italy has the largest percentage of youth in the nation yet it is the most underdeveloped area of the country for footballers.
 Domenico Berardi is from Calabria and has had success in Serie A. He was discovered while playing a pick up game with friends on the street.
 Imagine the players that can be developed and produced with actual facilities and coaches in these under-privileged areas.

 Coaches need to go back to basics, back to what has made Italian football so successful over the years.
 The art of defending and being tactically intelligent is slowly becoming lost.
 What made calcio so great was the fact that the tactics were simple and focused on the mind and the body as the game is just as psychological as it is physical.
-These tactics once taught need to be drilled into players.
-Currently youth players are coddled and made to feel like primadonnas, social media has only worsened this problem.
+These tactics, once taught, need to be drilled into players.
+Currently youth players are coddled and made to feel like primadonnas, and social media has only worsened this problem.
 There needs to be humility and pride.
 These were the two intangibles that were characterized by many legends of the Italian game in the 1980s and 90s and must be drilled into players now more than ever.
-The way Antonio Conte coached in 2016, the same Italy that went toe-to-toe with squads they had no business battling is what we need, it’s what we deserve.
+The way Antonio Conte coached in 2016, the same Italy that went toe-to-toe with squads they had no business battling is what they need, it’s what they deserve.
 It doesn’t have to be Conte, the man doesn’t matter, it is the tactics and the pride for one’s nation that ensures victory.
 Enzo Bearzot and Marcello Lippi the two men that guided Italy to the 1982 and 2006 WC titles embodied this.

 These changes will take time, a lot of time.
 There will be great pain in the meantime.
 Wholesale changes like these were avoided for years with band aid solutions but that’s done.
-We’ve hit rock bottom and there’s no going back.
+Italy has hit rock bottom and there’s no going back.
 Starting from scratch will ensure a long term investment that will reap its fruits years later as it has in Germany, Spain, and now France who will soon become a world power again.
 Starting from the bottom, ensuring the lower divisions are financially stable is a start.
 Investing in youth on a federal level is paramount, and there is no shortage of money, the federation needs to pay up, the days of nickle and diming are over.
-Forcing Italian teams to field a large percentage of Italian players on the pitch at any given time (let’s say 6/11) will go a long way as well, as it’s disheartening seeing all the wasted talent in our beautiful peninsula.
+Forcing Italian teams to field a large percentage of Italian players on the pitch at any given time (let’s say 6/11) will go a long way as well, as it’s disheartening seeing all the wasted talent in the peninsula.
 These mistakes can be amended.
 This is the greatest disgrace in the history of the country football-wise.
 There must be change, real long-term change.
 With investment and rebuilding from the ground up the great phoenix of Italian football will rise from these ashes, and the Azzurri will once again be a world football power.